Factbox: Who's who on the new EU executive

-BRUSSELS (Reuters) - The European Parliament has largely concluded confirmation hearings for the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.
+(Reuters) - The European Parliament is due to vote on Oct.
+22 on whether to confirm in office the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.

-Juncker must find a job for a Slovenian nominated on Friday to replace a compatriot rejected by parliament.
-She then must pass a confirmation hearing in committee before a plenary vote, due on Oct.
-22, at which parliament must approve the Commission.
-The new team is due to take office on Nov.
-1.
+EU government leaders must first approve Juncker’s proposal to take a new Slovenian nominee, Violeta Bulc.
+She and Slovak Maros Sefcovic would then face confirmation hearings, a source close to Juncker said on Tuesday.

 Each of the 28 member states nominates a commissioner.
 The provisional line-up proposed by Juncker is as follows:

 Luxembourg, center-right, 59.
 Prime minister for 19 years.
 Confirmed in office by parliament after nomination by national leaders in July over British objections.
-He wants to centralize power, promises “political not technocratic” Commission focused on reviving economy and regaining trust of voters who backed host of anti-EU parties in European Parliament election in May.
+He wants to centralize power, promises a “political not technocratic” Commission focused on reviving the economy and regaining trust of voters who backed a host of anti-EU parties in the European Parliament election in May.

 Italy, center-left, 41.
 Nominated by EU governments despite reservations in Eastern Europe that she is soft on Russia, a key gas supplier for Italy.
-Promises youthful energy, to hold Moscow to account over Ukraine and engagement in Iran and Arab world.
-At a confident hearing on Monday, she said the EU should “deeply reassess” relations with Russia in the coming five years.
+Promises youthful energy, to hold Moscow to account over Ukraine and engagement with Iran and the Arab world.
+At a confident hearing last week, she said the EU should “deeply reassess” relations with Russia in the coming five years.

 Bulgaria, center-right, 61.
 Former World Bank economist, ran humanitarian affairs in outgoing Commission after last-minute nomination prompted by parliament’s rejection of Sofia’s first choice.
 Competence in office, plus gender, meant she was long tipped for high office.
 Won center-left backing after hearing.